 - Previous nominees who did not receive the award may be re-nominated.

-- Four recipients (two full-time and two part-time faculty) will be chosen and honored at the Board of Governors meeting in March.
+- honored at the Board of Governors meeting in March.

-The selection process will be completed by February 2022.
-Winners will be honored at the March 2022 Board of Governors meeting.
+The selection process will be completed by February 2023.
+Winners will be honored at the March 2023 Board of Governors meeting.
 Please note, that the recipients of this award will be asked to submit a current photo.
-Although only four faculty recipients will be honored by the Board of Governors, we hope each college will honor its individual nominee.
+Although only four faculty recipients may be honored by the Board of Governors, we hope each college will honor its individual nominee.

-Each college academic senate may forward to the Academic Senate for California Community Colleges the name of up to two nominees (one full- and one part-time) for the Hayward Award for "Excellence in Education."
+Each college academic senate may forward to the ASCCC the name of up to two nominees (one full- and one part-time) for the Hayward Award for "Excellence in Education."
 The criteria to be used in making the final selection include the following:

 - The candidate(s) should be committed to serving and empowering students from diverse backgrounds and experiences.
 The candidate’s application and supporting letter from the local senate should reflect this commitment.